Channel Point or Hyannis Inner Harbor Lighthouse

 The Channel Point light is a private navigation aid.

 You can view the Channel Point Lighthouse on any boat that leaves the Hyannis Harbor, including the ferries.
-You can also park a few streets away at a water right of way, then walk over the beach to view the lighthouse.
-From Ocean Street, turn left onto Channel Point Road, then right onto Daisy Bluff Road.
-Park at the beach access on the left, follow the trail to the water and the shore a few hundred yards to the left to see the lighthouse.
-Remember, though, that the lighthouse is a private dwelling, not to be visited closely.
+You can also park a few streets away at a water right of way, then walk back to view the lighthouse.
+From Ocean Street, turn left onto Old Harbor Road.
+Keep to the right at the intersection, then continue to the Town Water access at the intersection of Old Harbor Road and Bay Shore Road.
+Park at the public water access, then walk away from the water and walk immediately right on the residential street (Daisy Bluff) past ten waterfront homes on the right.
+This will bring you to another water access, with no parking.
+Here you can walk to the the water and see the lighthouse a few hundred yards to the left.
+Remember, though, that the lighthouse and shore properties are private dwellings, not to be visited closely.

 No duplication of any material by any means or for any reasons without written consent of the author.